As you read this, three lions and four cubs are exploring their new home in KZN. Here’s why this is great news.

-In May this year, a male and two female lions were transferred – asleep, on the back of vet Dr Mike Toft’s special trailer – from Phinda to Somkhanda Game Reserve in northern KZN, which is owned and run by the local Gumbi community.
+In May last year, a male and two female lions were transferred – asleep, on the back of vet Dr Mike Toft’s special trailer – from Phinda to Somkhanda Game Reserve in northern KZN, which is owned and run by the local Gumbi community.
 The trio first spent two months acclimatising in a boma, and have since stretched their legs in the 12000-hectare reserve.

 ‘We feel privileged that the reserve is now a Big Five reserve – our dream is now a reality,’ says Nathi Gumbi, a key player in this community that, after successful process of land claims in 1998, turned what were cattle and game farms into a conservation success.

 The lions are the first in the area in 100 years.
 This means that biodiversity and ecological balance in the reserve is now restored.
 But the transfer is also part of a lion conservation strategy that aims to expand their range and genetic pool.